Azinkarimzad/Imaging_the_unseen/episodes/Intro and Theory Refresher.md

 Look for saturation or DC drift that might require dewow in further processing.

+## Example 2 — Build a simple radargram image from all traces

 ```python
 import matplotlib.pyplot as plt
 from obspy.io.segy.segy import _read_segy